FabmobQC/e-mission-server-push-notification-automation-tool/README.md

 # e-mission-server-push-notification-automation-tool

-## How to use this tool
+## Installation

-This tool needs to be clone in e-mission-server/bin folder on e-mission-server (https://github.com/e-mission/e-mission-server)
+1. Clone into e-mission-server/bin folder on e-mission-server (https://github.com/e-mission/e-mission-server)
+2. Install depedencies: `pip install -r requirements.txt`

-Once setup, the tool can be called from a script that pulls configuration data from the corresponding endpoints for each project.
+3. Once setup, the tool can be called from a script that pulls configuration data from the corresponding endpoints for each project.
 The input for this script is a file containing a list of configuration endpoints.

 ```
 #!/bin/bash